Long Weekend in Reykjavík: Northern Lights, Ice Caves & Golden Circle Stopover

 Your 4-day bus itinerary

-Transfer from Keflavík International Airport to your hotel in Reykjavík (included).
+Transfer from Keflavík International Airport to your hotel in Reykjavík is included, beginning your adventure completely hassle-free.

-Good to know: The Northern Lights (also called the Aurora Borealis) are a natural phenomenon and sightings cannot be guaranteed, even with clear skies.
-The tour may be canceled if weather conditions are unfavorable, but you’ll have the chance to join the same or a similar excursion for free later in your trip.
+Good to know: The Northern Lights are a natural phenomenon and sightings cannot be guaranteed, even with clear skies.
+The tour may be canceled if weather conditions are unfavorable, but you'll have the chance to join the same or a similar excursion for free later in your trip.
+Return to your hotel for the night.

 Highlights